 Once you have accepted a place at Fordbridge Childcare Plus your child will be given their start dates and times.

 Starting at Fordbridge Childcare Plus

-To help make the transition from the home to nursery seamless, we have thought in depth about our settling in program.
+To help make the transition from the home to nursery comfortable, we have thought in depth about our settling in program.

-Your child will have a first settling in session in the nursery and we ask that you stay with your child for the hour time slot.
+Your child will have a first settling in session in the nursery and we ask that you stay with your child for this time.
 This will help them to become familiar with the staff and their surroundings, as well as becoming familiar with routines.

 There will be a second settling in session for your child and during this session we will ask parents/carers to leave their children in their allocated room and join us for ‘Tea and Tissues’ in the staff room, this will help the children to make trusting relationships with the staff in their room.

 Children require a varying amount of support when they start nursery, if your child requires extra support the practitioners will support both you and your child with a more advanced settling in plan.
 This will ensure that your child develops a positive and healthy attitude towards coming to nursery.